If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 test_Customizer

-The files for test_Customizer aren't present in the game but a skybox called VRCustomizer is present and is surely used in this course. test_Customizer is surely a copy of Gu_Menu but using VRCustomizer skybox instead, a unicolor light blue sky.
+The files for test_Customizer aren't present in the game but a skybox called VRCustomizer is present in the game's files (also in Mario Kart 8 Wii U) and is definitely used in this course. test_Customizer is definitely a copy of Gu_Menu but using VRCustomizer skybox instead, a unicolor light blue sky with a color gradiant similar to the one seen in the character selection background (coincidence?) of the Kiosk Demo version of Mario Kart DS and the corner of some title/main menu background images of Mario Kart 8/Deluxe.

-In the video below a recreation of test_Customizer is used by adding the files of the course to the game and adding it to the Debug Menu Test course list by using a patch (custom code, artificial).
+In the video below a recreation of test_Customizer is used by adding the files of the course to the game and adding it to the Debug Menu Test course list by using the Test Tracks patch (artificial custom code).
 Toggle Process Meter Bars and Toggle Free Camera Debug Controller Features were used to move the camera and display the game's process performance.

 test_DanceFloor